-I came back from a trip last year, carrying all sorts of cake molds and utensils.
+I came back from a trip last year, carrying all sorts of cake pans and utensils.

 I had the cutest mini bundts (is that the way to say it?) and set out to make the cutest little cakes.
 My first attempts failed miserably.
 The cakes refused to come out in one piece.
 Twice.